Joseph Masci: Career

-Masci has been the lead scientist in several research projects and has collaborated with scientists on many others.
+Masci was the lead scientist in several research projects and collaborated with scientists on many others.
 Fifteen of his research projects were grant-funded.
-During his career, he has been on the editorial boards at The American Journal of Medicine, Journal of HIV/AIDS Research and Therapy and American Journal of Bioterrorism, Biosecurity and Biodefense.
-He is a fellow of the American College of Physicians, the New York Academy of Medicine, the American College of Chest Physicians and the Royal Society of Medicine.
+During his career, he was on the editorial boards at The American Journal of Medicine, Journal of HIV/AIDS Research and Therapy and American Journal of Bioterrorism, Biosecurity and Biodefense.
+He was a fellow of the American College of Physicians, the New York Academy of Medicine, the American College of Chest Physicians and the Royal Society of Medicine.